scalameta/nvim-metals/README.md

 }
 ```

-This `root_patter()` function is almost identical to the one that is in
+This `root_pattern()` function is almost identical to the one that is in
 `nvim-lsp`, but it adds in the ability to check to ensure that there isn't
-another build file in the parent directory.
-If you are only using nvim-metals
+another build file in the parent directory. *If you are only using nvim-metals
 with projects that only ever have one build file, then there is no need to set
-this.
+this.*

 ## Custom Callbacks

-The Nvim LSP module heaving relies on callback for each type of message that it
+The Nvim LSP module heavily relies on callback for each type of message that it
 receives from the server.
 These can all be overridden and customized.
 You can
 either override them globally, or just for Metals.
 An example of global override
 using one of the custom callbacks nvim-metals provides would look like this: